DurdonaG/linear_regression_snapchatdata/README.md

-# Constructing acccurate predictions of impressions for an advertisement from the Snapchat Political and Advocacy ads library
+# Constructing accurate predictions of impressions for an advertisement from the Snapchat Political and Advocacy ads library

 ## Background